The Foundation Stage at Mayfield

 The Outdoors

 At Mayfield we highly value outdoor exploration.
 This means we spend long, extended periods of time out of doors, whatever the weather.
-We therefore require children to have suitable clothing for this.
-Hats, mittens and a really warm waterproof coat are an absolute MUST in cold weather, as well as warm socks for inside their wellington boots.
-The following link has information on how best to layer clothes and top tips for keeping warm: There’s no such thing as bad weather only bad clothing.
+We therefore require children to have suitable clothing for this:

 Equally, sunhats, sunscreen and water bottles are necessary in the summer months!